• Home

 The final detail was adding the key tassel to one of the top drawers.

 I placed the dot art on the dresser to style the photo.
-I am painting a mirror that will go above the dresser, but it is not dry yet.
-I will show you that later this week.
+I painted a mirror that will go above the dresser, but it is not dry yet.
+I will show you that later this week

 I am so excited to have this done.
 It makes everything I have done in my bedroom so far all come together.